 Now you can see why they’re also called the “Blue Crested Lizard”.
 One individual in a small park in Silom was the bluest herp of any kind that I’ve ever seen.
 The breeding colors were in full display on this one:

 Indo-Chinese Forest Lizards aren’t the only lizard to change color in breeding season to attract a mate.
 Their close relative, the Oriental Garden Lizard, changes as well.
-Though most of the year it is a drab brownish color:
+Through most of the year it is a drab brownish color:

 During breeding season the males can become a deep red:

-Or even a brilliant red and yellow:
+Or even a brilliant orange and yellow: